Count cells and quantify lengths, areas, and volumes with the world's best and most-cited stereology system

 Stereology on whole slide images

-Whole slide images (digital replicas of your specimen) are a permanent digital resource you can use over and over again for analysis and publication images.
-Stereo Investigator can quickly and easily create whole slide images of your entire specimen in 3D (x, y, and z) or 2D (x, y) with the addition of the 2D and 3D Slide Scanning modules.
+Stereo Investigator can quickly and easily create whole slide images of your entire specimen in 2D (x, y) or 3D (x, y, and z) with the addition of the 2D and 3D Slide Scanning modules.
 The system is fully integrated and works unattended, allowing you to focus on other projects.
 Stereo Investigator directs the motorized stage, camera, and, for fluorescent images, the filter wheels and mirror cubes so there is no need for manual intervention.

-Whole slide images give you the freedom to perform stereology on a computer away from the microscope, and also give you a permanent digital file of your specimen that can be easily stored on Biolucida - a platform for viewing, sharing, and storing microscope images.
+Whole slide images give you the freedom to perform stereology on a computer away from the microscope.
 Stereology on 2D whole slide images can be employed if the chosen probe does not require systematic random sampling, such as Cavalieri probe for regional area and volume, and Area Fraction Fractionator for calculating the area of a small subregion (such as lesions or plaques) within a larger region.

 Each Stereo Investigator system we configure is: